oscarbrodas/Golang-Angular-Setup/README.md

 To start the go server:
 Be in the api directory
-run "make" or "go run httpd/main.go"
+run "make"

 Must be started in two seperate terminals

+Got to "localhost:5000" in your browser and the webpage should display